Thursday, May 29, 2008

 The Piano

 Scotland, 19th century.
-Ada became mute ever since her husband died, thus now her little daughter Flora talks for her.
+Ada became mute ever since her husband died, so now her little daughter Flora talks for her.
 When her father arranges a marriage for her, Ada leaves for New Zealand with Flora.
 There she meets her new husband, Stewart, but has to leave her beloved piano on the beach.
-The half wild George, who lives with the Maori and gave Stewart a part of his land, gets the piano and persuades Ada to give him piano lessons.
+The half-wild George, who lives with the Maori and gave Stewart a part of his land, gets the piano and persuades Ada to give him piano lessons.
 Slowly, George seduces her and makes her lie naked in bed, but then gets ashamed afterwards and returns the piano to her.
 But she falls in love with him and Stewart cuts her finger off when he finds that out.
 Ada and Flora leave him and join George, dropping the piano in the sea.

 Grade:+++